hyperledger-solang/solang/docs/language/builtins.rst

     Function selector (or discriminator for Solana) from the encoded calldata, e.g. the first four or eight bytes.
 This might be 0 if no function selector was present.
     In Ethereum, constructor calls do not have function selectors but in Parity Substrate they do.
-    On Solana, selectors are also called discriminators.
+    On Solana, selectors are called discriminators.

 address ``msg.sender``
     The sender of the current call.
 This is either the address of the contract